 The ‘ferry’ turned out to be a long-tail boat that we had to ourselves, and only ten minutes later we found ourselves on Koh Yao Noi.
 We hopped in a songthaw that brought us to our hotel, a small bungalow resort conveniently located within walking distance to the island’s main beach and tourist area.While the touristy area on this island felt far more developed than on Koh Yao Yai, it was still just a short one kilometer long stretch of beach which was lined with small hotels and a number of bars and restaurants.
 The beach was separated from the restaurants by the main road around the island, which has sections that follow the shoreline.
 Don’t be put off by the thought of having a road there though, when we were there, just before the main season started, it was anything but busy, and I can’t see it getting very busy, even during the busiest months (December – March).Koh Yao Yai is so close to Koh Yao Noi that you could easily connect them with a short bridge, and yet the islands feel worlds apart.
 This time, we decided not to wait and rented a scooter right away.
 As soon as we checked into our hotel, we hopped on our scooter to explore the island.

 Even though this island is smaller than Koh Yao Yai, it felt more developed.
 There were more restaurants and cafes, and the largest village on the island was bustling every time we stopped there.
 This is where you find the typical street food stalls selling meat on sticks or banana roti, something we hadn’t really seen on Koh Yao Yai.
-So if you’re looking for a better developed tourist infrastructure and are not sure if you should visit Koh Yao Yai or Koh Yao Noi, this is something to consider.The little village even had a couple of tourist shops selling clothes and souvenirs, and Faye’s Taste Of Koh Yao, a lovely restaurant serving organic food, which is worth a stop – for a refreshing fruit shake or lemonade at least.
+So if you’re looking for a better developed tourist infrastructure and are not sure if you should visit Koh Yao Yai or Koh Yao Noi, this is something to consider.The little village even had a couple of tourist shops selling clothes and souvenirs, and Faye’s Taste Of Koh Yao (sadly not open anymore), a lovely restaurant serving organic food, which is worth a stop – for a refreshing fruit shake or lemonade at least.